dmidlo/histdata.com-tools/temporal-sidecar-runtime-policy.md

 # Temporal Sidecar Runtime Policy

+This low-level policy is summarized for users and operators in `docs/temporal-sidecar-operations.md`.

 HistDataCom runs the Temporal developer server as a local sidecar.
 Runtime state is intentionally separate from HistData download and cache data.